airannims/TEGNet/README.md

 python segmented_MgAgSb_Bi2Te3.py
 ```
 Note: The scripts can be adjusted to use different material models, geometries, and boundary conditions.
+Expected Run Time for Demo:
+- Training: Within 5 minutes on a typical desktop computer
+- Simulation / Prediction: 1–5 minutes depending on input parameters

 ### 3.2 Expected Output
 CSV files exported to the working directory, for example